Breitholtz/HPC/Assignment2.md

 It first creates two character arrays on the stack which we will store our filenames in.
 Then sprintf is employed to create the filenames.
 Then the two files are created and opened for writing.

 We use fprintf to easily write the header to both files, then we proceed to the main writing stage.
-It consists of a while loop which runs until an index ix is equal to SIZE, i.e until we have fully written all the row to the files.
+It consists of a while loop which runs until an index $ix$ is equal to SIZE, i.e until we have fully written all the rows to the files.
+Inside we have a an if-statement which checks if row $ix$ is done.

+If the row is done

 After the